locustcloud/workshop/slides.md

   * Persistent reports you can go back to and compare
   * CI runs using Github Actions or web hook
   * Easier/deeper analysis with built-in OTEL support
-  * Same syntax as "local" Locust-runs
+  * Same syntax as regular Locust-runs

 ---